 Cleveland's diverse cultural mix and long history have led to some eerie and haunted sites.
-Among them are Gothic homes, inns, theaters, and even a lighthouse.
+Among them are Gothic homes, inns, theaters, and a lighthouse.
 Ghostly apparitions include soldiers, Native Americans, innkeepers, and even a cat.

 In the mid-19th century, all major US cities had their own volunteer militias with their own uniforms, flags, weapons, and bands.
 In Cleveland, this unit was called the "Cleveland Grays" after their gray uniforms.
 They were the first Cleveland group to leave to fight in the Civil War, and they fought bravely at Manassas and at Phillipi.
 Later, the "Cleveland Grays" rode with General Pershing in the Spanish-American War and with the 145th Infantry in 1916 in World War I.

 The group built a huge sandstone castle in 1893 as their headquarters.
 This five-story fortress still stands in downtown Cleveland, near Erie Street Cemetery.
 It features a 10,000 square foot ballroom, a basement shooting range, a wood-paneled library, and walls upon walls of military memorabilia.

 Grays Armory was a social and community center as well as a military one.
-It was the site of the first Cleveland Orchestra concert as well as the first Metropolitan Opera performance in Cleveland.
-Today, Grays Armory is open only for private parties and special events, such as the annual book fair, historic tea, and classic auto show.
+The Armory is open only for private parties and special events, such as the annual book fair, historic tea, and classic auto show.

-Franklin Castle, located at 4308 Franklin Boulevard in the Ohio City section of Cleveland, is one of the most fascinating and most haunted houses in the city.
-The four-story sandstone Gothic structure was built in the late 1880s by grocery and banking executive, Hannes Tiedemann.
-The house featured thirty rooms, including a ballroom that encompassed the entire fourth floor.
+Franklin Castle, located in the Ohio section of Cleveland, is one of the most fascinating and most haunted houses in the city.
+The four-story sandstone Gothic structure was built in the late 1880s by grocery and banking executive, Hannes Tiedemann and featured thirty rooms, including a ballroom that encompassed the entire fourth floor.